aha-app/aha-services/docs/jira.md

 You need to be a Product Owner in Aha! and an Administrator in JIRA to set up this integration.

-This integration works with both the on-demand and on premise versions of JIRA.
+This integration works with both the cloud and on premise versions of JIRA.
 Note that if you are running the downloaded, on premise version of JIRA you will need to create a [firewall exception](http://support.aha.io/entries/40842777) so Aha! can make calls to the JIRA API.
 The exception should forward requests to the internal JIRA server.

 Please carefully follow these instructions to ensure that the integration is properly configured.